A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: A brief review on Feynman-Kac measures

 The more conventional approach is to consider cylindrical functions

-that only depend on a finite collection of time horizons $s_i\leq s_{i+1}$, with $1\leq i<n$, and some bounded functions $\varphi$ from $(S^{\prime})^n$ into $\RR$.
+that only depend on a given finite collection of time horizons $s_i\leq s_{i+1}<t$, with $1\leq i<n$, and some bounded functions $\varphi$ from $S^{n+1}$ into $\RR$.
 The regularity of the "test" function $\varphi$ depends on the process at hand.
 For jump-type processes, no additional regularity is required.
 For diffusion-type processes the function is often required to be compactly supported and twice differentiable.

-Another elegant and more powerful approach is to use the functional It\^o calculus theory introduced by B. Dupire in an unpublished article~\cite{dupire}, and further developed in~\cite{cont,yuri}.
-This path-dependent stochastic calculus allows to consider more general functions such as running integrals or running maximum of the process $X^{\prime}_t$.
+Another elegant and more powerful approach is to use the functional It\^o calculus theory developed by B. Dupire in an unpublished article~\cite{dupire} dating from 2009, and further developed in~\cite{cont,yuri}.
+This path-dependent stochastic calculus allows to consider more general functions such as running integrals or running maximum of the process $X_t$.
 It also allows to consider diffusion-type processes with a drift and a diffusion term that depends on the history of the process.

+These path space models and their applications in the context of genealogical tree based particle models and historical processes were also presented in the early 2000s in previous work of one of the authors with Miclo~\cite{dm-2000,dm-2001-g,dm-2007}.

-The path space $S$ is equipped with a time-space metric $d_S$ so that $(S,d_S)$ is a complete and separable metric space (cf. for instance proposition 1.1.13 and theorem 1.1.15 in~\cite{yuri-2}).
+The path space $\widehat{S}$ is equipped with a time-space metric $d_{\widehat{S}}$ so that $(\widehat{S},d_{\widehat{S}})$ is a complete and separable metric space (cf. for instance proposition 1.1.13 and theorem 1.1.15 in~\cite{yuri-2}).
 The smoothness properties of continuous function $f$ on $S$ are defined in terms of time and space functional derivatives.
-Thus, for diffusion-type historical processes $X_t$, the generator $L_t$ is defined on functions $f\in\Da(L)$ which a differentiable w.r.t. the time parameter and, as before twice differentiable with compactly supported derivatives (cf. for instance theorem 1.3.1 in~\cite{yuri-2}).
+Thus, for diffusion-type historical processes $\widehat{X}_t$, the generator $\widehat{L}_t$ is defined on functions $F\in\Da(\widehat{L})$ which a differentiable w.r.t. the time parameter and, as before twice differentiable with compactly supported derivatives (cf. for instance theorem 1.3.1 in~\cite{yuri-2}, as well as the pathwise change of variable formula stated in theorem 5.3.6 in~\cite{bally-Cont}).
+For instance, for the cylindrical functions discussed in (\ref{cylindrical-ref}) we have